-We are all at different stages of our sustainability journey, and have different goals for what our ideal eco-friendly lifestyle would look like.
-This month, we’re diving into the sustainability journey, and giving you tips, tricks, and suggestions on how to take the next step – no matter where you are.
+We are all at different stages of our sustainability journey and have different goals for what our ideal eco-friendly lifestyle would look like.
+This month, we’re diving into the sustainability journey and giving you tips, tricks, and suggestions on how to take the next step.

-- And so much more.
-Check out our entire Zero Waste category for more inspiration!
+…and so much more.
+Check out our entire Beginner Sustainability Journey category for more inspiration!

 Reduce, Reuse, Recycle

 We’ve all heard of this one – reduce, reuse, recycle!
 It sounds pretty simple, and it can be.